 Launched in 1992 by former Charlotte Observer publisher Rolfe Neill and other civic leaders, GenerationNation – until December 2011, named Kids Voting Mecklenburg – was initially an annual event focused on Election Day.
-Now, GenerationNation is a nonprofit (501c3) organization with a new programming model to more comprehensively educate and engage young citizens and leaders and address the needs of students, schools, and the community.
+Now, GenerationNation is a nonprofit (501c3) organization with a new programming model to more comprehensively educate and engage a new generation of citizen and leaders throughout the year.

 Why does it matter?

 Charlotte's students need to understand how their governments and communities work, and how and why they can aspire to make a difference.
 Current events, education trends, and learning opportunity gaps make that task more difficult - and more important than ever.

 They - and you - should care.
 Today's students will become the leaders of our schools, communities, businesses, and nation.
 What and how they learn NOW matters.

 GenerationNation educates K-12 students to lead.
 Smart, fun programs connect classroom activities with hands-on experiences to build civic literacy and leadership from an early age.